Famous

 You and I, tonight!

-You must forget the warmth he gave,
+You must forget the warmth he

 I will forget the light.